List of Contents

 Based on the end-user, the infant incubator market is segmented into hospitals, pediatric and neonatal intensive care units, and others.
 Hospitals had the largest market share in 2022.
 This segment growth has been driven by the rising prevalence of chronic and infectious diseases in infants and an increase in the number of preterm births, propelling the sales of infant incubators worldwide.

 On the other hand, the pediatric and neonatal intensive care unit is the fastest-growing segment over the forecast timeframe.
 The NICU incubator has a water bath to add humidity, a heating element, an oxygen inlet, a fan for forced convection, and an access port for nursing care.
-According to research, the global neonatal critical care equipment market size was valued at USD 649.7 million in 2021 and is projected to witness a compound annual growth rate (CAGR) of 8.70% from 2022 to 2030.

 The sector is anticipated to be influenced by the high prevalence of neonatal jaundice, a growing proportion of preterm births, and the development of new products for use in Neonatal Intensive Care Units (NICU).